doged-io/doged/doc/man/README.md

 ## Headless generation

-Generating the man page for `bitcoin-qt` will require a X server.
+Generating the man page for `dogecash-qt` will require a X server.
 If you are running headlessly, you can use the `xfvb-run` utility included in the `xvfb`
 package: